Bloch-Lorentz magnetoresistance oscillations in delafossites: Summary

 \section{Summary}

 \paragraph{Our findings are useful for probing ballistic quasi-2D materials.}

 In summary, we demonstrated that the observed magnetoresistance of delafossite materials is explained by the Bloch-like oscillations of the out-of-plane electron trajectories.
 These Bloch-Lorentz oscillations arise from the quasi-2D dispersion of these materials combined with the nearly ballistic motion of the electrons.
-Our identification enables a way of probing the out-of-plane momentum relaxation in quasi-2D materials as well as out-of-plane dispersion relation.
+We identify the sample aspect ratio as the most likely factor limiting the oscillation visibility. modelingling achieves a qualitative agreement with the experiment without introducing any free parameters.